 The antidote?
 Think creatively, establish a system, and then stick to it.
 You won’t be left groping for questions, your interactions will be more memorable, and you’ll be able to standardize the circumstances under which you assess candidates.

 A strategic approach makes for less fuss, more focus, and leads to the best person possible joining your customer service team.
 Here are some useful ways to conduct better interviews.

 Great support reps possess an abstract set of skills that can be difficult to address head on.
 You need to find conversational side doors to draw these qualities out.
 How?
 By asking questions that require a story to answer.

 “I ask them to give an example of a time they advocated on behalf of someone else.
 I also ask for an example of a recent conflict and how it was resolved.
 I’m closely paying attention to how they describe the actions of others; you don’t want them to harshly blame anyone else, but objectively assess the situation and how they tried to resolve it.”

 These questions encourage candidates to share a relevant on-the-job anecdote, but they also require them to tell a story in a coherent, narrative fashion.
 Why is that subtext so important?
 Because you need to appraise their ability to break down complex ideas into relatable, easily understood steps; one of the most fundamental support skills.

 People can reveal a lot about their personal psychology by how they frame a story.

 Reading between the lines, what do a candidate’s stories say about their penchant for patience, their willingness to help, or their talents as a team player?
-“I’ve rejected people who otherwise seemed really good because once they started telling stories, all of their examples lead to, ‘Someone else made a dumb decision and that’s why didn’t work’,” says Mathew Patterson of Campaign Monitor.
+“I’ve rejected people who otherwise seemed really good because once they started telling stories, all of their examples lead to, ‘Someone else made a bad decision and that’s why didn’t work’,” says Mathew Patterson.

 Here are some good storytelling questions to get you started: